skarlekar/fargate-patterns/README.md

 Fargate then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.

 ### Service
+A *Service* launches and maintains a specified number of copies of the tasks simultaneoulsy in your cluster.

 ## AWS Fargate - the Good, Bad & Ugly
 ###  Good & Bad: Pay Per Use